zeroasiccorp/umi/README.md

 The address(RD)refers to the ID or source address associated with the RD register in a RISC-V CPU.
 In a bus based architecture, this would generally be the host-id of the CPU.

-## 4. Signal UMI (SUMI) Layer
+## 4. Signal UMI Layer (SUMI)

 ### 4.1 Theory of Operation

-The UMI signaling layer (SUMI) defines the mapping of UMI transactions to a point-to-point, latency insensitive, parallel, synchronous interface with a [valid ready handshake protocol](#32-handshake-protocol).
+The UMI signal layer (SUMI) defines the mapping of UMI transactions to a point-to-point, latency insensitive, parallel, synchronous interface with a [valid ready handshake protocol](#32-handshake-protocol).

 ![UMI](docs/_images/sumi_connections.png)